 While many online health sites often claim that fermented vegetables are good for digestive disorders like IBS, colitis and leaky gut, we would err on the side of caution when using foods like sauerkraut for such sensitive health issues.

 Although some research does show potential improvement for conditions like IBS , these foods need to be slowly introduced to avoid intolerant reactions (*), ideally after initial healing as taking place under the guidance of a qualified health professional.

 Cabbage is a cruciferous vegetable and fermentation does not reduce goitrogen content.
-While the small amounts of sauerkraut typically consumed are probably not going to have much of a goitrogenic impact, for those with a hypothyroid you may wish to make homemade ferments using other vegetables other than cabbage or other crucifers.
+While the small amounts of sauerkraut typically consumed are probably not going to have much of a goitrogenic impact, for those with a hypothyroid you may wish to make homemade ferments using other vegetables rather than cabbage or other crucifers.

 Sauerkraut and Its Vitamin C Content

-One of the first things someone of German or Russian descent may tell you, besides the fact that their grandparents still make traditional-style sauerkraut, is that it is an age-old remedy for boosting the immune system.
+One of the first things someone of German or Austrian descent may tell you, besides the fact that their grandparents still make traditional-style sauerkraut, is that it is an age-old remedy for boosting the immune system.

 One of the reasons for this is because fermented cabbage is known for its high amount of vitamin C content.
 Sauerkraut is of course famous for its historical use on long sea voyages to prevent scurvy.
 For example, Dutch immigrants to America were known to carry packed barrels of sauerkraut in the forecabins of sailing vessels.

 This nutrient is believed to have an antioxidative influence and is an essential component needed for many bodily processes as well as plays a critical role in immune cell responses and regulation. (*)